Peter-L-SVK/PyLine/README.md

 ![PyLine Demo](demo.png)

-PyLine is a minimalist command-line text editor designed for Linux/BSD systems, written in Python 3 and borrowing BASH and system calls.
-Originally created in 2018, it has been modernized with improved text buffer management while maintaining its simple, line by line workflow.
-Remember please, it is a hobby project and not a proffesional aplication.
+PyLine is a minimalist command-line text editor designed for Linux/BSD systems, written in Python 3 with use of systems calls.
+Originally created in 2018 and modernized in 2025, it combines improved text management with a simple, line-by-line workflow.
+(*Note: This is a hobby project, not a professional application.*)

 ## Features